Template

 Blue German Shepherds have a color variation that simply comes from a recessive gene.

 Blue shepherds can be born in a litter with traditional colored puppies.
-The blue gene dilutes black pigment on the dog.
+The blue gene dilutes the black pigment on the dog, so areas that are normally black will appear in various tones of blue.
+Their coat will have somewhat of a grey or silver "dusty" look.

 They can be somewhat hard to find.
-Many breeders put down their blue colored German Shepherds.
+Many breeders will not typically breed for blue (or liver) German Shepherds.
 They are still AKC recognized, but the blue color is considered a serious fault.

-They can compete in all AKC events, except for conformation, since the purpose of the conformation ring is to show a dog who most closely exhibits the breed standard.
+They can compete in all AKC events, except for conformation, since the purpose of the conformation ring is to show a dog who most closely exhibits the breed standard (all pigment is required to be black, etc.)

 As puppies, blue shepherds are easy to spot.
 They are born a silver/grey, which soon turns to a bluish gray.

-Noticeable differences can be seen on the nose and eye color.
+Noticeable differences can be seen on the foot pads, nose and eye color.

 Blue Eyed German Shepherd

 As puppies, their eye color may be blue or green.
-A German Shepherd puppy's blue eyes will usually change to amber or light brown by the age of six months or so.
+A blue Shepherd puppy's eyes will usually change to amber, light brown or gold by the age of six months or so.

 Steel Blue vs Powder Blue

-The blue shepherd normally falls into two different classifications, which are basically darker and lighter variations of the same blue dilution gene:
+The Blue shepherd normally falls into one of two different classifications, which are basically darker and lighter variations of the same blue dilution gene.
+Variations can cause either of the following:

 • Steel Blue